driftywinds/materialmkdocs/docs/services/android.md

 ## Reddit / Lemmy Releases

-- I release my YouTube builds for people who are not super tech savvy and rely on Reddit for updates [here](https://new.reddit.com/r/revancedapks) as a fallback (I am u/fakedoorsarereal).
+- ~~ I release my YouTube builds for people who are not super tech savvy and rely on Reddit for updates [here](https://new.reddit.com/r/revancedapks) as a fallback (I am u/fakedoorsarereal). ~~ EDIT 2025: - I do not post updates on Reddit anymore.
-- I also release them on Lemmy regularly [here](https://lemmy.ml/c/revancedapks).
+- I also release them on Lemmy non-regularly [here](https://lemmy.ml/c/revancedapks).

 <hr/>